leoprover/ltb/docs/context.md

 Create a log, output and tmp dir.

 Returns:
-* LTBBatchContext object a scope.
+* LTBBatchContext, a scope object.
 It may be used as
 ```
 with leo3ltb.processBatch(...) as batch:
     [...] # do something with the batch
 ```
+@see LTBBatchContext below.

 ## LTBBatchContext
 ```python